by Linda Barth

 “Thanks, Mary, I will.”
 I look down at my baby.
 “And thanks again for taking care of her for me.”

 “Of course!
 I was happy to do it until you got back.
 Tomorrow’s soon enough to get her back on her regular schedule in the nursery.
-Of course, you can still spend as much time with her as you want, but continuity is especially important to a little one’s sense of security and well-being.”
+Of course, you can still spend as much time with her as you want or even keep her here with you at night, but try to make a decision as soon as you can.
+Continuity is especially important to a little one’s sense of security and well-being.”

 I nod to show her I remember learning that fact from her during the few weeks I’d helped out in the nursery chambers.
 “I don’t want to do anything to upset her.”

 “You’ll be fine, dear.
 Just trust your instincts and when you want help, remember all you need to do is ask.”
 She pauses in the doorway.
 “If you’d like to sleep in for a while tomorrow, I can have Brooke come and pick up the baby for her seven o’clock feeding.”

 “No!
 It’s fine!
 I’ll do it!”
 I’m embarrassed at my outburst, but I know Mary understands I just want things to be right again.

 Not long after she leaves, I kiss my baby’s cheek, careful not to wake her, and climb into bed.
 I snuggle into the soft, clean sheets, under the wooly blankets and the patchwork quilts that smell of lavender, so unlike what I’d known the last two years Above.
 The things I left behind when Catherine first led me Below, when Father offered me a new home, a chance to start again.
 When I met Vincent and I dreamed new dreams.